On the Morrison-Kawamata dream space and its applications

 \section{Variants of cones}

-For a variety $X$, the nef cone encodes the information of contractions, the movable cone encodes the birational models that are isomorphic in codimension $1$, and the effective cone encodes the birational contractions of $X$.
+For a variety $X$, the nef cone encodes contraction morphisms, the movable cone encodes birational models that are isomorphic in codimension $1$, and the effective cone encodes birational contractions of $X$.
 From this viewpoint, various geometric properties of $X$ are reflected in different cones of divisors, and one may consider further variants of these cones.
-Such variants can be defined for any fiber space, and there are infinitely many of them depending on the particular geometric problem under consideration.
 These variants exhibit especially simple behavior for MKD spaces, since good minimal models exist for every effective divisor, rather than only for adjoint divisors of the form $K_X+\Delta$.

 Recall the definitions of the generic nef cone (see Definition \ref{def: generic nef cone}) and the generic automorphism group (see \eqref{eq: generic auto}) As before, $\Gamma_{GA}(X/T)$ is set to be the image of ${\rm GAut}(X/T)$ under the natural group homomorphism $\rho: \PsAut(X/T) \to {\rm GL}(N^1(X/T))$.